 Dr. and Mrs. Newton had 3 sons born to them in Port Stanley.
 Edwin William Newton was born on the 31st of July, 1878, George Thornton Newton was born on the 24th of March, 1880 (he died of diabetes on the 15th of August, 1896 – see note below) and Frederick Woodcock Newton was born on the 24th of July, 1881.

 Dr. Newton died of typhoid fever in Tilbury East Twp (Chatham-Kent) on the 25th of September, 1883.
 Dr. Newton was buried at a cemetery in Guelph.

 Mrs. Newton moved to Ridgetown with her sons and she was living there in 1891.
 According to the 1901 census, Mrs. Newton lived in London, Ontario with her sons Edwin and Frederick.
 Mrs. Newton died on the 29th of December, 1902.
 At the time of her death, she resided at 16 Cartwright Street in London.
 Mrs. Newton was buried at Woodland Cemetery beside her son George Thornton Newton.

 Note: Dr. Frederick Banting with the assistance of a medical student named Charles Best discovered insulin to treat diabetes in 1921.

-Mrs. Newton’s parents are buried at the Union Cemetery in Elgin County.
-Their tombstones are pictured below.
-Photo Credit: Anne F.
+Mrs. Newton’s parents were buried at the Union Cemetery in Elgin County.
+Their tombstones and Mrs. Newton’s are pictured below.